 Eligibility and Criteria

 • Students from all backgrounds and academic disciplines are encouraged to apply.
 Graduating seniors or graduate students in their final year at Duke are not eligible.
+Students who have previously received this grant are also ineligible.

 • Students must be directed by a member of the Duke University faculty and conducted over a period no less than 2 weeks during the summer.
 Students are expected to be in frequent contact with their advisors and the DHRC@FHI throughout the duration of the project.